2.7 The Next Azoras

 It was not until the third night, with knife in hand again, that Nathily finally found it within herself to touch the blade to her hair.
 And then, for the first time in her life, Nathily did cut her golden locks!

-As she beheld herself in the mirror, Nathily felt the loss of a precious gift – one that she knew she COULD get back, but that she promised to herself that she never WOULD – for such was the sacrifice required of her if she wanted to be an Azora.
+As she beheld herself in the mirror, Nathily felt the a sense of loss.
+She reminded herself that such was the sacrifice required of her if she wanted to be an Azora.
+Even still, Nathily cried herself to sleep that night, struggling once again to accept her unique, yet un-asked-for destiny.

 When she awoke the next morning and realized from the sight of her hair all over the floor that last night was not a dream, Nathily had no choice but to accept her situation.
 After donning her leathers, she picked up a leaf-green cord from her vanity and she used it to tie her hair – in truth the cord wasn’t necessary, but the elfess allowed herself that small vanity.